supersambo/papis-tui/README.md

     command: "<black_red> {info["mode_upper"]} <black_red>"
     search: "<black_magenta> {info["mode_upper"]} <black_magenta>"
 ```
-In the above case papis-tui would fall back into the specified default mode, when in `select` mode, because no configuration for this mode is available.
+In the above case papis-tui would fall back to the specified default mode, when in `select` mode, because no configuration for this mode is available.

 ## search keyword aliases
 Search keyword aliases allow typing queries faster.
 Instead of typing `author: habermas` you might define an alias `a` for `author:`, `t` for `title:` etc.